We’re hiring a Communications and Engagement Officer for our Healthwatch Barnet team!

 You will have a working knowledge of the UK health system and its developments at a national and local level, in order to be able to collate, interpret and disseminate information from a great variety of NHS, Local Authority and community organisation sources.

 You will also have some experience and ability to speak with the public through our enquiry line, often many in a vulnerable situation, and sensitively speak with and signpost these individuals to appropriate resources.

 We use Canva, Hoot-Suite and Campaign Monitor so experience of these would be highly desirable or experience on similar software.

 With a good instinct for what’s on message for the organisation, you’ll be able to capture the attention of our key audiences.
 At the same time, you’ll be confident using a range of social media, creating engaging content, using ICT and comfortable with updating our website content.
 Most of all, you’ll share our beliefs in the power of lived experience and the need for society to remove barriers for disabled people.

 In return, the successful candidate will become part of a friendly and supportive team, working within a focused but flexible culture, where diversity is valued, and you can bring your whole self to work.

-Lived experience of disability, long-term health or mental health condition, will be needed to successfully deliver the role.
+Lived experience of disability, which could include a long-term health or mental health condition, will be needed to successfully deliver the role.
 We also welcome applications from Black, Asian and other minoritised candidates, who are currently underrepresented in our organisation.